 HIGH DEFORMATION CROSS ROLLING

-The HDQT® plant in use: the XTP® technology
+The HDQT® plant in action: the XTP® technology

-The HDCR® plant - developed by GMT: extreme performance meets highest precision.
+The HDCR® plant - developed by GMT: extreme performance combined with highest precision

 The increased requirements on products and materials raise the need for innovative plant development.
 With the HDCR® (High Deformation Cross Rolling) plant, the high-quality final properties and the high dimensional stability of the final part are adjusted by a repetitive incremental deformation of the initial material in a single forming step within one forming cycle.
 The forming process is characterized by a twisted microstructure at the case of the bar which surrounds the deformed core and leads to an increased material performance at various load conditions.
 Ultra-grain refining in the case region yields a graded microstructure with grain sizes in the range of one to five μm.
 A major advantage of the plant is the flexibility in terms of the dimensions of the rolling stock.

 In addition, the HDQT® technology opens up optimal conditions for the development of extremely economical and flexible micro production systems.
 The HDCR® plant is available in different dimensions.
 The smallest size is designed for rolling bar in the final dimension range of 12 to 30 mm.
 The following stand size forms the rolled bar to a final diameter range of 18 to 40 mm with a production capacity of about two tons per hour.
-Plants for even larger final diameters as large as 100 mm can also be realized on demand.
+Larger plants up to a final diameter of up to 100 mm are also feasible when needed.

 Get in touch with us.